Pion and Kaon PDFs from Lattice QCD via Large Momentum Effective Theory and Short-Distance Factorization: Lattice Calculation

 which eliminates the pion mass dependence in the renormalization functions~\cite{Alexandrou:2019lfo}.
-The chirally extrapolated values are used to renormalize the matrix element prior to applying the matching kernel (see, Eqs.~\eqref{eq:matching} - ~\eqref{eq:kernel}).
-Regardless of the scheme and scale of the quasi-distributions, the final light-cone PDFs are obtained in the ${\overline{\rm MS}}$ at 2 GeV.
+The chirally extrapolated values are used to renormalize the matrix element prior to applying the matching kernel (see, Eqs.~\eqref{eq:matching} - \eqref{eq:kernel}).
+Regardless of the scheme and scale of the quasi-distributions, the final light-cone PDFs are obtained in the ${\overline{\rm MS}}$ at a scale $\mu=2$ GeV.

-Within the quasi-distributions approach, the renormalized quasi-PDFs are transformed into their counterparts in momentum space.
+Within the quasi-distributions approach, the renormalized quasi-PDFs, defined in the RI scheme at scale $\mu_R$, are transformed into their counterparts in momentum space.
 This is done within the Fourier transform, where, in continuum space, the coordinate variable is integrated within $\pm \infty$.

 The discretization imposed by the lattice formulation and its periodicity restricts the coordinate space variable, $z$, up to half the lattice size.
 The integration of Eq.~\eqref{e:convo} results in a summation that is then truncated at a certain $z_{\rm max}$.
 Such a truncation poses an inverse problem in reconstructing the $x$-dependence, lacking a unique solution (for an in-depth discussion, see Ref.~\cite{Karpie:2019eiq}).
 The simplest assumption is to set the coordinate-space quasi-distributions to zero beyond $z_{\rm max}$, but this introduces biases and systematic uncertainties in the final estimate.
 The Backus–Gilbert (BG) estimator~\cite{BackusGilbert} trades bias for stability by minimizing the width of a resolution kernel under a normalization constraint.
 It should be noted that the reconstruction still has caveats, as it is limited by the number and noise of the coordinate-space data.
 Further implementation details can be found in Ref.~\cite{Alexandrou:2021bbo}.